sevenaces/resizer/README.md

 11. Create Cloudfront Distribution with `SOURCE_BUCKET_HOSTED_URL` as the `ORIGIN`.
 Once done, note the URL of the distribution.
 Let's call that `CLOUDFRONT_URL`
 12. (Optional) You can map a custom domain to this `CLOUDFRONT_URL`

-### Usage

-1. Say there is an image in your S3 bucket, at address `s3://folder/image.jpg`, then it'll be available on cloudfront at `CLOUDFRONT_URL/folder/image.jpg`
-2. To get a resized image, go to `CLOUDFRONT_URL/{width}x{height}/folder/image.jpg`
-3. To get a resized image, in webp format, go to `CLOUDFRONT_URL/webp/{width}x{height}/folder/image.jpg`

-### Support to be added
-1. To leave one of height/width as empty, and have this automatically resize image
-2. Just reformat image to webp, without changing size
-3. Provide list of ALLOWED_RESOLUTIONS and only deliver images on those sizes
-4. The code needs to be majorly cleaned up.

 ## Appendix